benjamincrozat/content/posts/laravel-fake-helper.md

 ## Introduction to Laravel's fake() helper

-Laravel offers a variety of helpers to streamline your development process, and one such handy tool is the `fake()` function, or helper.
+Laravel offers a variety of helpers to streamline your development process, and one such handy tool I absolutely love is the `fake()` function, or helper.
 This helper is a gateway to the Faker library, simplifying the creation of fake data for seeding and prototyping purposes.

 ## Basic Usage of the fake() helper in Laravel